 What to expect during your excursions in Punta Cana during times of Coronavirus?

-Excursions are up and running in Punta Cana, even some tour operators have paused their operations until November or December, as booking numbers are still very low.
+Excursions are up and running in Punta Cana, most tour operators have resumed their operations.
 Unless other countries after the outbreak of Coronavirus, you are also allowed to venture out on your own in the Dominican Republic.
 Here on Punta Cana Travel Blog, you find a lot of ideas on how to explore the authentic Dominican Republic.
 Check out this multi-day itinerary from Punta Cana, have a look at the best day-trips from Punta Cana or check out one of Punta Canas’ waterfalls.

 However, also the excursion operators follow a strict hygiene protocol and have implemented strict Covid-19 measures to prevent the spread of Coronavirus in Punta Cana.
 Some of those Coronavirus guidelines are: